UPDATED MAR 24, 2020

 Originally designed to be ‘fit for meditation’, there’s no doubt that you’ll find serenity and escapism at this beautiful spot.
 Located in Regent’s Park, but overlooked by many, this serene villa and gardens will transport you to a simpler time (ideally, one without smartphone overload).

-Another landscape just shy of Central London (specifically, near the M25 in the southwest) this park has plenty of sights to keep you occupied for an afternoon, or several.
+Another landscape just shy of Central London (specifically, near the M25 in the southwest) this park has plenty of sights to keep you occupied for an afternoon.
 We’re talking crystal grottos, a beautiful lake, and even hidden ruins.
+Bring your dog (lead required) for an afternoon picnic.

 This gorgeous space situated just off the cusp of Bloomsbury epitomises London history and architecture.
 The Victorian buildings, gothic twists, and bursts of wildlife all make this spot a great place to take some time out after a long day in Central.